Filip-Rak/Pathfinding_Visualization/README.md

 - The bottom window provides important information.
 Check its output for unexpected behavior.

 ## Speed Control
-- Hold `Q` and press arrow keys to adjust speed incrementally.
+- Hold `Q` and press forward/backward buttons to adjust speed incrementally.
-- Hold `E` and press arrow keys for maximum speed.
+- Hold `E` and press forward/backward buttons for maximum speed / minimum speed.
 - Avoid pressing stop button multiple times.
 Sometimes it may take a second for the algorithm thread to finish and UI to refresh.

 ## Time Measurement